 - GAP Coverage: GAP stands for Guaranteed Auto Protection.
-Usually this is a bank-required product, so what I recommend is only get this coverage if you actually need it.
+Usually, this is a bank-required product, so what I recommend is only get this coverage if you need it.
 Usually, most banks require GAP if you have a loan on your vehicle and your loan-to-value percentage is 80 to 90%.
 What this means is, if you took out the loan for the vehicle, the value of the vehicle is 80 to 90% of the loan that you took out.
 Let’s take an example: if the car is worth $20,000 to the bank and the amount that you owe on your loan is $25,000, your loan-to-value ratio is 80%, because $20,000 / $25,000 = 80%.
-80% is that beginning threshold that your bank may require you to get GAP at.
+80% is the beginning threshold that your bank may require you to get GAP at.
 GAP will pay the difference between what you owe on your loan and what the vehicle is worth if you get into an accident that totals that vehicle.
-It’s a great coverage to have, but generally you don’t need it unless you’re at that 80-90% loan-to-value ratio.
+It’s a great coverage to have, but generally, you don’t need it unless you’re at that 80-90% loan-to-value ratio.
 If you don’t have a loan on your vehicle, you never need to get gap coverage because you don’t owe anything on the vehicle.
 Another point on GAP is that most banks offer this.
 If you’re going to go with outside financing you already had lined up, see if your bank’s rate for this coverage is cheaper than the dealers.

-- Tire & Wheel Coverage: this is exactly [what is sounds like]; it covers your tires and wheels [only].
+- Tire & Wheel Coverage: this is exactly [what it sounds like]; it covers your tires and wheels [only].
 If you’re constantly running over nails and screws in parking lots or you’re getting flat tires or you’re bending your rims, this might be something to look into.
 Otherwise, I recommend just skipping it altogether, because it only covers tires and wheels.

 Step #7: Fees & the Bill of Sale

-Before you walk out of the car dealership is look at the fees on the bill of sale.
+Before you walk out of the car dealership, look at the fees on the bill of sale.
 Look over the bill of sale.
 You must be given a copy of this to sign before the deal goes through.
 You should also be given a copy to take with you after the deal is already through.
-The only thing that I say about this is make sure it’s correct before you sign it.
+The only thing that I say about this is to make sure it’s correct before you sign it.
 If it’s not, make them make up a new one before you sign it, because it has to be 100% correct.

 Now let’s talk fees.
 Sales tax, registration, titling, and destination fees: they’re all legit.
 You might not want to pay them, but you’re going to have to.
 You obviously can’t get away from sales tax or registration and titling fees, which are required by your state’s Department of Motor Vehicles.
 Destination fees are something that the manufacturer charges the dealers that they’re forced to recoup on each sale.